8483/notes/topics/mysql.md

 ## Restore

 If the dump was created without using `--databases`, then the database must be manually created before restoring.
-Also, the database must be specified with `mysql db_name < backup.sql`.
+Also, the database must be specified with `mysql dbName < backup.sql`.
 Otherwise, just use:

 ```bash
 # Restore a database.